Karare Aloo Recipe

 Karare Aloo is deep-fried potato wedges tossed in a spicy spice mix.
 Serve it as a snack or as a side dish with paratha.

-Here are a few more Indian potato recipes that you can make for your everyday meals – Achari Aloo, Vrat Wale Sookhe Aloo, Aloo Matar, Rajasthani Jaiphali Aloo, Aloo Vindaloo, Aloo Capsicum, and Aloo Palak.
+Here are a few more Indian potato recipes you can make for everyday meals: Achari Aloo, Vrat Wale Sookhe Aloo, Aloo Matar, Rajasthani Jaiphali Aloo, and Aloo Vindaloo.

 Karare aloo served in a bowl.

-Karare means crispy in Hindi and aloo means potatoes.
-Karare Aloo is nothing but crispy fried potatoes tossed in basic spices.
+Karare means crispy in Hindi, and aloo means potatoes.
+Karare Aloo is crispy fried potatoes tossed with basic Indian spices.

-It is a great side dish to serve with any Indian-style meal or even as a snack.
-It is easy to make, vegan, and comes together in under 30 minutes using very basic ingredients.
+It is a great side dish for any Indian-style meal or snack.
+It is vegan, easy to make, and comes together in under 30 minutes.

-To make it healthier, you can air fry or bake the potatoes instead of deep-frying, but let me tell you that there is no comparison of crispy deep-fried potatoes.
+You can also air-fry or bake the potatoes instead of deep-frying, but let me tell you, there is no comparison between crispy, deep-fried potatoes.

 Ingredients